Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Desember 2025 04.25.58 UTC
+- WIB: Senin, 22 Desember 2025 05.29.20 UTC
-- WITA: Senin, 22 Desember 2025 05.25.58 UTC
+- WITA: Senin, 22 Desember 2025 06.29.20 UTC
-- WIT: Senin, 22 Desember 2025 06.25.58 UTC
+- WIT: Senin, 22 Desember 2025 07.29.20 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

 Kategori: success